-Norelgestromin and norgestrel are highly bound (>97%) to serum proteins.
-Norelgestromin is bound to albumin and not to SHBG, while norgestrel is bound primarily to SHBG.
-Ethinyl estradiol is extensively bound (>97%) to serum albumin and induces an increase in the serum concentrations of SHBG.
+NGMN and NG are highly bound (>97%) to serum proteins.
+NGMN is bound to albumin and not to SHBG, while NG is bound primarily to SHBG.
+EE is extensively bound (>97%) to serum albumin and induces an increase in the serum concentrations of SHBG.

 NGM is extensively metabolized by first-pass mechanisms in the gastrointestinal tract and/or liver.
 NGM's primary active metabolite is NGMN.
 Subsequent hepatic metabolism of NGMN occurs and metabolites include NG, which is also active, and various hydroxylated and conjugated metabolites.
 Although NGMN and its metabolites inhibit a variety of P450 enzymes in human liver microsomes, under the recommended dosing regimen, the in vivo concentrations of NGMN and its metabolites, even at the peak serum levels, are relatively low compared to the inhibitory constant (Ki).
 EE is also metabolized to various hydroxylated products and their glucuronide and sulfate conjugates.